jasonsjones/mean-sandbox/README.md

 [Joe Eames](https://github.com/joeeames) ([@josepheames](https://twitter.com/josepheames)).

-The skeleton of the application came together while working through Joe Eames' [Pluralsight](https://www.pluralsight.com) course, *Building AngularJS and Node.js App with the MEAN Stack*.
+The skeleton of the application came together while working through Joe Eames' Pluralsight course, [Building AngularJS and Node.js App with the MEAN Stack][ps-meancourse].
 The skeleton was modeled after the code in that course.

-The robust gulp workflows and tasks contained here was adapted for this project while working through John Papa's [Pluralsight](https://www.pluralsight.com) course, *JavaScript Build Automation with Gulp.js*.
+The robust gulp workflows and tasks contained here was adapted for this project while working through John Papa's Pluralsight course, [JavaScript Build Automation with Gulp.js][ps-gulpcourse].

-And of course, much of the code style and structure was taken from John Papa's extremely popular Angular Style Guide and subsequent Pluralsight course on the the topic, *AngularJS
+And of course, much of the code style and structure was taken from John Papa's extremely popular [Angular Style Guide][ng-styleguide] and subsequent Pluralsight course on the the topic, [AngularJS Patterns: Clean Code][ps-ngpatterns].
-Patterns: Clean Code*.

-### Project Features
+### Overview of Project Features

 * **User registration and authentication** module
     * utilizes passport (and passport-local) for user authentication